rahji/dotfiles/README.md

 ```bash
 cd && git clone https://github.com/rahji/dotfiles .
 ```
-tmux should be installed, but you will want to install helix (probably by using the [AppImage](https://docs.helix-editor.com/install.html#appimage) if you're using WSL)
+tmux should already be installed, but you will want to install helix (probably by using the [AppImage](https://docs.helix-editor.com/install.html#appimage) if you're using WSL)

 ## Getting True Color Themes to Work in WSL